gplanchat/php-oop-api/doc/array.md

 ### Method `recursiveReplace`

+Replaces elements from passed arrays into the first array recursively

 Equivalent to [`array_replace_recursive`](http://php.net/manual/en/function.array-replace-recursive.php)

 * Parameter `...$mergedArray`, of type `SplArray` (variadic)
 * Returns `SplArray` (a copy of current array)

 ### Method `search`

+Searches the array for a given value and returns the corresponding key if successful

 Equivalent to [`array_search`](http://php.net/manual/en/function.array-search.php)